leeyawnz/DevSecOps/Docker/README.md

 </br>

 ## Docker Volumes
-Volumes allows us to share data, files and folders. \
-We can share files and folders between host and container and also between containers. \
-We can find documentations on where to mount the volumes at.
+Volumes allows us to share data, files and folders.
+We can share files and folders between host and container and also between containers.
+We can find documentations on where to mount the volumes at DockerHub.

 ### Docker volumes (Host <-> Container)
 With the example of Nginx: